24 Best Malaga Instagram Spots By a Local

 Conclusion on Malaga Instagram spots

-There are many picturesque locations in Malaga, from the popular attractions like Malaga Cathedral and Alcazaba to lesser-known streets and neighbourhoods, which are also worth checking out.
+There are many picturesque locations in Malaga, from popular attractions like Malaga Cathedral and Alcazaba to lesser-known streets and neighbourhoods that are also worth checking out.

 Enjoy your time in Malaga!